iqiyi/dpvs/README.md

 ### DPDK patchs

 There are some patches for DPDK to support extra features needed by DPVS.
 Apply them if needed.
-For example, there's a patch for DPDK `kni` driver for hardware multicast, apply it if you are to launch `ospfd` on `kni` device.
+For example, there's a patch for DPDK `rte_kni` driver for hardware multicast, apply it if you want to use `rte_kni` as your management network for such exception data path as SSH, OSPF, BGP, etc.

 > Notes: It's assumed we are in DPVS root directory where you have installed dpdk-stable-20.11.10 source codes.
 Please note it's not mandatory, just for convenience.